-One day, while cruising the internet, we discovered an unbelievable deal on what might have been the best Mediterranean cruise ship itinerary we had ever seen: 10 Adriiatic cruise ports and four countries in 11 days.
+One day, while cruising the internet, we discovered an unbelievable deal on what might have been the best Mediterranean cruise ship itinerary we had ever seen: 10 Adriatic cruise ports and four countries in 11 days.
 Who could resist such an opportunity?

 All we’d need to do was focus on enjoying ourselves while sailing the Mediterranean Sea from Rome (Civitavecchia) to Athens (Piraeus).
 We delighted in every destination and site, especially because almost every one was new.
 We’d only been to one of them before (that would be Venice).

 Anyway, this article is a summary of the 10 Mediterranean cruise ports that our cruise ship docked at along the way.
-Holland America really did its research; every one is worth visiting!
+Holland America really did its research; every single one is worth visiting!

 I’ve included links to related stories and the best tours you can take at each port.